httpsgithu/Miner/Cryptonight.md

     and expanded to 10 round keys.

       > The 32 byte AES key uses the [Rijndael key schedule](https://en.wikipedia.org/wiki/Rijndael_key_schedule) to create 10 separate keys, known as 'round keys'.
-Standard Aes encryption also creates round keys, we simply modified how many round keys were generated.
+Standard AES encryption also creates round keys, we simply modified how many round keys were generated.
 'Round' here is referring to iterations, so 10 round keys is 1 unique key for each of the 10 iterations we will perform.

    A
    scratchpad of 2097152 bytes (2 MiB) is allocated.